 Step Three: Login to your new website

 Immediately after your complete your order from Step Two, you’ll receive an email with the link to login to your new site.
 It will always look like http://www.yourdomain.com/wp-admin.
-You will navigation here and use the same login credentials we used when signing up above.
+You will use the same login credentials you used when signing up above.

 Step Four: Choose your Theme